 "The Board of Directors, elected by the membership, officially replaced the Planning Committee at the first Board meeting, held on September 27, 1969.
 The Board elected Honorary Officers (Dr. Lester Breslow and Congresswoman Shirley Chisholm as Presidents, Senator Maurine Neuberger as Vice President), Officers (including New York City Councilwoman Carol Greitzer as President), an Executive Committee (Lawrence Lader, Chairman), and a Nominating Committee.
 In addition, the Board adopted a very specific program of action (see NARAL News, Winter 1970).

 "From 1969 till early 1973, NARAL worked with other groups to repeal state abortion laws and to oversee implementation of abortion policies in those few states that had liberalized their laws.
 On January 22, 1973, in Roe vs. Wade, the U.S. Supreme Court held that, during the first three months of pregnancy, abortion should be a private decision between a woman and her doctor, and that during the second three months state regulation should be permitted only to protect the health of the woman.
 To reflect the Court's repeal of restrictive abortion laws, NARAL became the National Abortion Rights Action League in late 1973."

-- Nancy Keenan, President since 2005 (Kate Michelman, Former President who served for nearly 20 years from 1985.)
+- Kate Michelman, Former President who served for nearly 20 years from 1985.